StefanAleksandrov/chatroom/README.md

 ### Custom server made with Node.js, Express and Mongoose (MongoDB)
 ### Custom authentication using cookies and JWT
 ### RESTfull API for managing chatrooms and messages
+### Socket.IO for messages in the different chatrooms